Agoric/agoric-sdk/packages/zoe/src/contracts/constantProduct/README.md

 A constant product automatic market maker based on our Ratio library.
 It charges two kinds of fees: a pool fee remains in the pool to reward the liquidity providers and a protocol fee is extracted to fund the economy.
+The external entry point is a call to `pricesForStatedInput()` or `pricesForStatedOutput()`.

 This algorithm uses the x*y=k formula directly, without fees.
 Briefly, there are two kinds of assets, whose values are kept roughly in balance through the